stelioschar/Chapter/README.md

 | `yarn nx generate @nrwl/react:component --name=ComponentName --project=ProjectName --pascalCaseFiles=true routing=false` | Generates a React Component   |

 > 👨🏻‍💻 Remember, that every command comes with 2 standard flags.
 To invode CLI Help just append `--help` and to see the output without making any changes append `--dry-run`.

+## Feature Driven Development(FDD)

+The Applications and Libraries Folders were designed to follow the 5 STEP Rule, that FDD promotes.
+That means, that 20%-30% of our dode will live in Packages, and around 70%-80% of our code will be placed under Libraries.

+That has a lot of advantages.
+From our CI processes running quicker and effectively to our Dev processes.
+You can read more about FDD in this [link](https://www.productplan.com/glossary/feature-driven-development/)